 The ongoing logistics problems on the Mississippi River further squeeze US farmer profit margins.
 That could translate to cutbacks in input expenditures for spring applications, which in turn could reduce crop yields.

-Gro’s Global Fertilizer Impact Monitor is the first tool to quantify the potential impact of reduced nitrogen fertilizer applications on crop production worldwide in a fully transparent way.
-The monitor — which Gro built with support from the Bill & Melinda Gates Foundation and in partnership with the International Fertilizer Association and CRU Group — is free for anyone to use and can be found here.
+In 2022, Gro built the Global Fertilizer Impact Monitor to quantify the potential impact of reduced nitrogen fertilizer applications on crop production worldwide.
+The monitor was built with support from the Bill & Melinda Gates Foundation and in partnership with the International Fertilizer Association and CRU Group.
+Contact us to learn more.